 Resource for Parents & Physicians of Suicidal Teenagers

 Suicidal thoughts in teenagers are much more common than most people are aware of or want to acknowledge.
 We have the option of hospitalizing a teenager who is in danger of killing themselves either at the University of Missouri Psychiatric Center here in town or another psychiatric hospital further away.
 Your therapist is able to work with parents to take reasonable steps to reduce your child’s risk of hurting themselves the majority of the time.
-Aspire Counseling therapists are also trained in how to assess and manage suicide risk in teenagers.
+Aspire Counseling teen therapists are also trained in how to assess and manage suicide risk in teenagers.

 A couple of years ago, I was introduced to the Counseling on Access to Lethal Means course.
 This is an online training that takes about 2 hours originally developed for mental health professionals.
 This is an excellent resource for health care professionals who work with suicidal individuals.
 It can also be a resource for parents of children and teenagers who are chronically suicidal.
 If your child or teenager has stated that they have thoughts about suicide, please consider taking this free online training.
 You can develop new ways to keep your child safe and often avoid a psychiatric hospital admission.

-*Please note, if your child is in immediate danger of hurting themselves, please do not hesitate to seek professional help.
+*Please note, if you are worried your child is in immediate danger of hurting themselves, please do not hesitate to seek professional help.
 Either call your child’s therapist for a crisis appointment or take them to the local emergency room for evaluation.
-All suicidal threats should be taken seriously and discussed with a mental health expert.
+Suicidal threats should be taken seriously and discussed with a mental health expert.
 Teens die by suicide every day, so please always error on the side of caution.
 Seek immediate help if your child has a plan to kill themselves, is stating they intend to commit suicide, have said goodbye or given away possessions and their plan is something they might be able to realistically carry out.*

 - Adolescent Anxiety